-- Swartz and colleagues (2008) utilised bioassay techniques to identify emerging contaminants in the reclaimed water obtained from the wastewater reclamation plant in Windhoek.
-The study demonstrated the presence of nonyphenol, estrone, ethinylestradiol, bisphenol A and microcystin in raw water from Gammams and Goreangab.
-The concentrations were however different with respect to season and the treatment technique adopted. - Kümmerer (2009) and Claessens et al. (2013) reported that persistent pharmaceuticals such as trimethoprim, ibuprofen, salicyclic acid, lipid regulator bezafibrate, β-blockers propranolol and carbamezepine are widely found at low or higher concentration in reclaimed water, depending on the population and consumption pattern. - Bolong et al. (2009) reported the occurrence level of endocrine-disrupting chemicals (EDCs) such as Nonylphenol, Estrone (E1), Estradiol (E2) Ethinylestradiol (EE2) in municipal wastewaters, surface and drinking water in Germany, the United Kingdom and Japan.
-However, the concentration level varied due to differences in the WWTPs' performance, and in population and consumption pattern. - Persistent pharmaceuticals identified in the environment include paracetamol and atenolol (Yamamoto et al., 2007; De André et al. 2009). - Huerta-Fontela et al. (2010) submitted that the effective removal of emerging contaminants in WWTPs is a critical environmental component required for the protection and sustenance of water quality status.
-Thus, proper understanding of the various variables within the WWTPs is a fundamental key point that determines whether a contaminant will be retained, bioaccumulate or perhaps persist in the environment (Gros et al., 2010; Pomiés et al., 2013). - Deblonde et al. (2011) identified and quantified emerging pollutants such as phthalates, Bisphenol A, polychlorinated biphenyls (PCBs), polyaromatic hydrocarbons and pharmaceuticals in wastewater influents and effluents.
+- Swartz and colleagues (2008) utilized bioassay techniques to identify emerging contaminants in the reclaimed water obtained from the wastewater reclamation plant in Windhoek.
+The study demonstrated the presence of nonyphenol, estrone, ethinylestradiol, bisphenol-A, microcystin in Gammams raw and Goreangab raw water.
+The concentrations were however different with respect to season and the treatment technique adopted. - Claessens et al. (2013) reported that persistent pharmaceuticals such as trimethoprim, ibuprofen, salicyclic acid, lipid regulator bezafibrate, β-blockers propranolol and carbamezepine are widely found at low or higher concentration in reclaimed water depending on the population and consumption pattern. - Bolong et al. (2009) reported the occurrence level of EDCs such as Nonylphenol, Estrone (E1), Estradiol (E2) Ethinylestradiol (EE2) in municipal wastewaters, surface and drinking in Germany, United Kingdom and Japan respectively.
+However, the concentration level varied due to difference in the WWTPs performance, population and consumption pattern. - Persistent pharmaceuticals identified in the environment include: paracetamol and atenolol (Yamamoto et al., 2007). - Huerta-Fontela et al. (2010) submitted that the effective removal of emerging contaminants in WWTPs is considered a critical environmental component required for the protection and sustenance of water quality status.
+Thus, proper understanding of the various variables within the WWTPs is a fundamental key point that determines whether a contaminant will be retained, bioaccumulate or perhaps persistent in the environment (Gros et al., 2010). - Deblonde et al. (2011) identified and quantified emerging pollutants such as phthalates, Bisphenol-A, PCBs, polyaromatic hydrocarbons, pharmaceuticals in the wastewater influents and effluents. - Hanh et al. (2012) have demonstrated that despite the prohibition of organochlorine pesticides (OCPs) and polychlorinated biphenyls (PCBs) twenty years ago, most of these substances are still being detected at high concentration in wastewater and reclaimed water. - The presence of emerging organic contaminants in reclaimed water meant for potable use has over time become a considerable source of environmental concern due to their environmental persistence and high biological activity (Baker and Kasprzyk-Horden et al., 2013; Claessens et al., 2013).

-- Hanh et al. (2012) have demonstrated that, despite the prohibition of organochlorine pesticides and PCBs twenty years ago, most of these substances are still being detected at high concentration in wastewater and reclaimed water. - Vertilicchi and colleagues (2012) in their review submitted that elimination of pharmaceutical compounds by conventional activated sludge and membrane reactors was found to depend on the physicochemical properties of the substances, and the operational conditions with the - The presence of emerging organic contaminants in reclaimed water meant for potable use has over time become a considerable source of environmental concern due to their environmental persistence and high biological activity (Baker and Kasprzyk-Horden et al., 2013; Claassen et al., 2013). - Now, research is focused on the persistent emerging contaminants that interfere with the endocrine system (Gavrilescu et al., 2014).
+• Now, research is focused on the persistent emerging contaminants that interfere with the endocrine system (Gavrilescu et al., 2014).

-Thus, the occurrence of these priority pollutants varies from region to region and could depend on the number of drugs consumed by the population, toxicity and the persistency of the compounds once released into the aquatic environment.
+Thus, the occurrence of these priority pollutants varies from region to region and could depend on the number of drugs consumed by the population, toxicity and persistency of the compounds once released into the aquatic environment.